Nelson-Cheung/i686-compiler/linux/Documentation/kbuild/makefiles.rst

 	The target $(obj)/devlist.h will not be built before
 	$(obj)/gen-devlist is updated.
-Note that references to the host programs in custom rules must be prefixed with $(obj).
+Note that references to the host programs in special rules must be prefixed with $(obj).

 	(2) Use always-y

-	When there is no suitable custom rule, and the host program shall be built when a makefile is entered, the always-y variable shall be used.
+	When there is no suitable special rule, and the host program shall be built when a makefile is entered, the always-y variable shall be used.